What do we mean by “sustainable finance”?

 - In 2016, the Group figured among the top three global players in green bonds issued in euros.
 BNP Paribas served as the joint leader on operations for a total of 2.4 billion euros, among which: two of three green bonds from Iberdrola (1.75 billion euros) designed to refinance onshore wind farms in Spain, the Forest Bond from IFC or Turkey’s first green bond.

-- In late 2017, BNP Paribas partnered with three major international events on climate change and the energy transition: Climate Finance Day, Tech for Planet and One Planet Summit.
+- In late 2017, BNP Paribas partnered with three major international events on climate change and the energy transition: Climate Finance Day, Tech for Planet (unavailable link) and One Planet Summit.

 Towards standardization in green bonds